-You can read our in-depth review of the PlayStation 4 Pro here, but if you've already decided to match your 4K HDR TV with the best games machine on the planet you're probably wondering what it is fully capable of.
+So if you've already decided to match your 4K HDR TV with one of the the best consoles on the planet you're probably wondering what it is fully capable of.
 Yeah, it can play games and play games well, but are there any secrets or tips that can improve the experience?

 - Sony PS4 Pro: Release date, specs and everything you need to know